Menopause: hair loss, thinning and breakage

 Lack of volume, tangling and difficult to manage hair

-If hair loss and thinning isn't so much of a concern, but perhaps hair is generally not looking its best or is difficult to manage, we love Centred for their scalp-first approach.
+If hair loss and thinning isn't so much of a concern, but perhaps hair is generally not looking its best or is difficult to manage, we love Larry King for their sulphate, paraben and silicone-free approach.

-The Heightened Shampoo and Conditioner are great for giving an airy, lightweight feeling to otherwise limp hair without that bird's nest effect that can sometimes happen.
-The duo is perfect for those with oily roots or to prolong time between washes.
+The Social Life Shampoo is great for giving an airy, lightweight feeling to otherwise limp hair without that bird's nest effect that can sometimes happen.

 It's good practise to give your scalp a little TLC once a week - think of it as a facial for your scalp.
-The En Root Scalp Oil is a pre-wash treatment that stimulates, nourishes and exfoliates the scalp, creating a clean environment for healthy hair growth.
-Salicylic acid gently removes product build up and dead skin.
+The Larry King Clean As A Whistle Scalp Scrub is deeply detoxifying with pink Himalayan salt, paraprobiotic and citric acid.